-Now, as part of the list, we made sure to be rather inclusive.
-We cover various brands, we cover wired and wireless options, and we have various price points so everyone’s pockets can be happy.
+In this review of PS5 compatible headsets, we made sure to be rather inclusive.
+We cover various brands, wired and wireless options, and we have also included various price points for all budgets.
+So by all means, read on as we take a look at some excellent PS5 headset options.

 - ASTRO Audio V2 tuning